 - own your home, subject to a first and second mortgage, and the second mortgage is completely “underwater”;

-- sre behind on debt payments, but can catch up if given some time; and/or
+- are behind on debt payments, but can catch up if given some time; and/or

 - have valuable property that is not exempt, but you can afford to pay creditors from your income over time.

 For more information on chapter 13 bankruptcy and whether it is right for you, call us today at (754) 400-5150 or contact us online.
-Our country’s history is filled with examples of people who have struggled financially but have gone on to become famously wealthy.
-They all reclaimed their part of the American Dream and we want to help you reclaim yours!
 Let the lawyers and staff at the Law Offices of Evan M. Rosen serve you!